gfxfundamentals/webgl2-fundamentals/webgl/lessons/webgl-fundamentals.md

     webglUtils.resizeCanvasToMatchDisplaySize(gl.canvas);

-We need tell WebGL how to convert from the clip space values we'll be setting `gl_Position` to back into pixels, often called screen space.
+We need to tell WebGL how to convert from the clip space values we'll be setting `gl_Position` to back into pixels, often called screen space.
 To do this we call `gl.viewport` and pass it the current size of the canvas.